-Proof that Uranus orbited the sun like the other planets was a triumph for Sir Isaac Newton’s law of universal gravitation (though he had died long before Uranus was discovered).
+Proof that Uranus was, indeed, one of the planets orbiting the sun was a triumph for Sir Isaac Newton’s law of universal gravitation (though he had died long before Uranus was discovered).
 But there was more to come, and the human history of the solar system was poised to take a new turn, driven by mathematics.

 As astronomers tracked Uranus during the decades after its discovery, said Sky & Telescope, they found tiny discrepancies between its actual orbit and the orbit predicted by Newton’s theory.
 These discrepancies were not random.
 They suggested to mathematicians that there must be another planet nearby, tugging on Uranus, which could account for its straying motion.

 As Space.com reported, two astronomers, Urbain Le Verrier and John Couch Adams, both calculated a position for the eighth planet.
 In 1846, astronomer Johann Gottfried Galle examined the region of sky their calculations pointed to, and discovered Neptune.

 But there is a twist.
 As it turns out, none other than Galileo had previously seen Neptune.
 Galileo recorded it in his notebook while observing Jupiter and its moons, which he had recently discovered with his pioneering telescope, but it’s believed he mistook the planet for a star.

 A Ninth Planet?

 In the decades after the discovery of Neptune, history seemed poised to repeat itself, said the American Astronomical Society.
 Measurements hinted that another planet was influencing Uranus’ orbital motion, and astronomer Percival Lowell launched an effort to find what he dubbed Planet X.